A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Conclusions

 Future work should address the role of multidisperse (i.e. non-uniform) suspensions of spherical and non-spherical Kolmogorov-size particles.
 In addition, further particle image velocimetry measurements with sub-Kolmogorov resolution \citep{Tanaka_Eaton_2010} are needed to resolve the multiscale structure of flows laden with Kolmogorov-size particles.

-\begin{bmhead}[Acknowledgements] The authors acknowledge the computational resources provided by the Scientific Computing \& Data Analysis Section of the Core Facilities at OIST and by HPCI under Research Project grants hp230536, hp250021, and hp250035. \end{bmhead}
+\begin{bmhead}[Acknowledgements] The authors acknowledge the computational resources provided by the Scientific Computing \& Data Analysis Section of the Core Facilities at OIST and by HPCI under Research Project grants hp250021, hp250035, hp260009, and hp260019.
+The Authors would like to thank the anonymous Referees for their insightful comments.
+LF extends his thanks to Dr. Piyush Garg for his suggestions and to Mr. Simone Tandurella for valuable discussions regarding the Voronoi tessellation. \end{bmhead}

 \begin{bmhead}[Funding] The research was supported by the Okinawa Institute of Science and Technology Graduate University (OIST) with subsidy funding to M.E.R. from the Cabinet Office, Government of Japan.
 M.E.R. also acknowledges funding from the Japan Society for the Promotion of Science (JSPS), grant 24K17210 and 24K00810. \end{bmhead}